AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 However, any resulting project needs to use the output of both of these development efforts i.e. both back-end and front-end.

+## Determining the Markup {#determining-markup}

+Whichever front-end development workflow you decide to implement for your project, the back-end developers and front-end developers must first agree on the markup.
+Typically AEM defines the markup, which is provided by the core components.
+[However this can be customized if necessary.](/help/developing/customizing.md#customizing-the-markup)

 ## Possible Front-End Development Workflows {#possible-workflows}

 The front-end build module is a useful and very flexible tool, but imposes no particular opinion on how it should be used.
 The following are two examples of *possible* usage, but your individual project needs may dictate other use models.